Genital & Anal Hygiene

 • Gently wash genitals with warm water

-• Pee if you have a urethra, especially after penetrative sex
+• Pee if you have a urethra, especially after penetration

 • Drink water